lemons-studios/Mission-Monkey-Crossplatform-Installer/README.md

 This is a simple Python application that installs the latest build of "Mission: Monkey" onto your computer

-# Supported Operating Systems
+## Supported Operating Systems
-- Windows
+- Windows 8 or newer
-- MacOS (Darwin)
+- MacOS (Darwin) 10.15 (Cataline) or newer
-- Linux
+- Any modern Linux distribution

 ## How to use
 Simply download the latest release and open it! (either from a terminal or from your file explorer)